 Degree in Government Organization and Leadership

 - Master of Science with a Major in Government Organization and Leadership (p.
-95) - Juris Doctor/Master of Science, major in Government Organization and Leadership Dual Degree Program (http://catalog.creighton.edu/law/dual-degree-programs/government-organization-leadership-dual-degree-jd-ms)
+85) - Juris Doctor/Master of Science, major in Government Organization and Leadership Dual Degree Program (p.
+86)

 GOL 660.
 Local Government Law.
 3 credits.
 (See LAW 306)